Mon Jan 2021

 Marketing is full of Jargon.
 Sometimes it can be hard to keep up with all the trends.
-Sometimes Agency salespeople can come out with a load of it to confuse you.
+Sometimes Agency sales people can come out with a load of it to confuse you.
 But, most of the time, they are easy to understand.

 Keeping track of Jargon will help keep you up to date, and you may even find some new strategies to try.

 Key Performance Indicators (KPIs) help keep you on track.
-KPIs are metrics that help define success for your brand.
+KPIs are metrics that helps define success for your brand.
 These could be anything such as sales, traffic, email signups, or time on site.
 You can have one KPI or many.

 Defining your marketing KPIs early can help shape your strategy.
 Asking “how will this blog post increases my KPIs” can help keep you aligned to your business goals.